iamahern/IfInjector/README.md

 ## Source Code

-The implementation consists of two files:
+The implementation consists of 3 files:

-IfInjector.cs
+* IfInjector.cs (Interfaces and API definition)
-IfInjectorInternal.cs
+* IfInjectorInternal.cs (The core implementation)
+* IfInjectorPlatform.cs (Shims to support Windows Phone 7.5)

-Simply include these in your project.
+Simply include these in your project or use the nuget package (https://www.nuget.org/packages/IfInjector).

 ## Example Usage